np-maintain/global-tunnel/README.md

 method](http://nodejs.org/docs/v0.10.24/api/all.html#all_http_request_options_callback)
 as well as the popular [`request` module](https://npmjs.org/package/request).

+**Does not work for Node 11 and above, try https://github.com/gajus/global-agent instead**

 # Installation

 You can install this package by just executing the following: